 We are a Berkeley-centered nonprofit founded in the spirit of social change activist Dorothy Day, providing nutritional support, emergency winter shelter, and other services to Berkeley's homeless and very low-income residents.

-Our community breakfast is served 6 days a week, year-round at Christ Church of Berkeley, located at 2138 Cedar Street (at Walnut) in north Berkeley.
-Anyone in need of a hot breakfast can join us there.
-The serving runs from approximately 7:00am to 8:00am.
+Our community breakfast is provided 6 days a week, year-round at Christ Church of Berkeley, located at 2138 Cedar Street (at Walnut) in north Berkeley.
+Anyone in need of a hot breakfast can join us between 7 and 8 am.

-Between Thanksgiving and New Year, a time of year that can be as difficult emotionally as it is physically for people on the street, we distribute warm clothing, personal care items, special meals, and good cheer to hundreds of Berkeleyans in-need.
-For more information on our holiday season services, click here.
+Between Thanksgiving and New Year, a time of year that can be as difficult emotionally as it is physically for people on the street, we distribute warm clothing, personal care items, special meals, and good cheer to hundreds of Berkeleyans in need.

 Our emergency storm shelter is open on nights of rain and cold between November and April at First Congregational Church of Berkeley, located at 2345 Channing Way at Durant Avenue, south of campus.
 The shelter is open to all and usually operates between 7pm and 7am.
-We provide a warm and safe place for both men and women on the street and accept guests that other programs won't.
+We provide a warm and safe place for over 2000 men and women each year, and accept guests that other programs won't.

 We invite you to join in helping those most in need among us.
 We can only achieve what we do because of local community support.
 We welcome your volunteer hours, donations of foodstuffs, equipment, and supplies, and financial contributions.